swissclubto/swissclubto.github.io/_pages/orders.md

 your order at the [2025 Christmas party][party].** For more details, see the [order form].

+:warning: We have pre-ordered the goods, so orders are fulfilled on a first-come, first-served basis.
+{: .notice--warning}

 [party]: <{% link _events/2025-11-29-christmas-event.md %}>
 [order form]: <https://forms.gle/MoEWmzZbiMzX23pq7>